Last Updated on

 Splitting mauls have broader heads and more weight making it possible to split wood with quick successions.
 This tool has little waste, and every piece of wood comes off clean.
 This means more wood to keep your fireplace blazing for a long time.

-If you have large chunks of wood, a splitting maul is your best bet at getting the work done.
+If you have large chunks of wood, maul is your best bet at getting the work done.
 The sheer force on the head alone is enough to split the wood faster so you can spend less time swinging and cutting.

 It would seem easy; just to figure out you want a splitting maul and pick the first one you see on the market.
 But having an idea about the right one for you is not always straightforward.
 You want a splitting maul where you can handle its weight, and it still gets the job done.